StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 Style cues can be anything you want to condition the image on.
 I wouldn't add too many, maybe only 1 to 3.
 These can really vary a lot but some good ones are: *concept art, steampunk, trending in artstation, good composition, hyper realistic, oil on canvas, vivid colors*.

-Additionally, adding the name of an artist as a cue will make the picture look like something that artist made, though it may condition the image's contents, especially if that artist had very narrow themes (Beatrix Potter gets you spurious rabbits, for instance).
+Additionally, adding the name of an artist as a cue will make the picture look like something that artist made, though it may condition the image's contents, especially if that artist had narrow themes (Beatrix Potter gets you spurious rabbits, for instance).

-For a very detailed guide to crafting the best stable diffusion prompts, see [A Guide to Writing Prompts for Text-to-image AI](https://docs.google.com/document/d/17VPu3U2qXthOpt2zWczFvf-AH6z37hxUbvEe1rJTsEc/edit) if you feel like you want to read more.
+For a detailed guide to crafting the best stable diffusion prompts, see [A Guide to Writing Prompts for Text-to-image AI](https://docs.google.com/document/d/17VPu3U2qXthOpt2zWczFvf-AH6z37hxUbvEe1rJTsEc/edit) if you feel like you want to read more.

 ## Appendix B: Resources and Links